 Strategy is expressed first in terms of strategic imperatives: the two to five critical outcomes required to achieve the bounded purpose.
 In every planning cycle, decisions are made to invest time, money and effort on these.
 They are hard evidence of the degree of commitment leaders have to the vision.
 If the vision is real, strategic imperatives will show it.

 In Chapter 18 I will delve into the meta system I call the strategy, planning and architecture system.
-This meta system’s starting point is vision.
+The chapter provides more detail about strategy creation, planning and their impact on enterprise architectures.
+The strategy, planning and architecture’s starting point is vision.
 But of course, in the fit systems enterprise, vision is the starting point for everything.